-Making Critical Judgments
+Challenge 4 – Making Critical Judgments

-A neutral point of view, like that found on Wikipedia, or in the written values (neutrality, imagination, expertise) of the World Future Society, is a good starting point in learning about the world.
+A neutral point of view, like that found on Wikipedia, or proposed in the written values (neutrality, imagination, expertise) of the World Future Society, is a good starting point in learning about the world.
 But you’d better not end up there with your foresight work.
-If you do, you’ll miss developing your own unique strategic viewpoint and specific recommendations for change.
-Good foresight always goes beyond a survey of the landscape to recommend continuation or change in someone’s strategy, plans, and actions.
+If you do, you will fail to develop your own unique strategic viewpoint and specific recommendations for change.
+Good foresight always goes beyond a survey of the probability and possibility landscapes to recommend continuation or change in our or our client’s strategy, plans, and actions.

-Physicist, futurist, and author David Brin is fond of saying “Criticism, or reciprocal accountability, is the only known antidote to error.”
+Physicist, futurist, and author David Brin is fond of saying that “criticism, or reciprocal accountability, is the only known antidote to error.”
 By inviting and engaging in constructive criticism, a form of mental conflict, and listening with humility and an open mind, we make our judgments more accountable.
 If you are lucky, your future views, plans and actions will receive a good deal of well-meaning criticism.
 Ideally criticism will come first from colleagues, who will be constructive and on whom you can test your ideas, but you also want to seek criticism from clients and from the general public.
 The better you listen, the more you’ll learn all the ways you are wrong, how to improve and qualify your views and language, where you need to rethink your position, where you need more evidence for it, and how to advocate more persuasively for whatever views and ideas remain standing.